benyammengesha/reverse-elements-of-stack/README.md

-# reverse elements of stack
+# some functions worth checking